-A failure by a state to raise points as to immunity at the original arbitration stage does not prevent it asserting immunity in England under section 9 of the SIA in proceedings to enforce the award in England.
-In Tatneft v Ukraine, Butcher J explained that "[T]here is nothing in the SIA which suggests that there can be a foreclosure of the points which the state may raise as to the applicability of the immunity afforded by the SIA by reason of what may have occurred in front of an arbitral tribunal".21 Of particular relevance in that case was the fact that, under the SIA, a state enjoys immunity unless one of the exceptions apply, and also that state immunity issues must be considered by the court of its own motion even if not raised by the defendant state.
-The Judge noted, however, that a state party could by its clear conduct in the underlying arbitration waive its immunity "not just for the purposes of the arbitration but for wider purposes including any subsequent issues as to state immunity before a national court".
+A failure by a state to raise points as to immunity at the original arbitration stage does not prevent it from asserting immunity in England under section 9 of the SIA in proceedings to enforce the award in England.
+In Tatneft v Ukraine, Butcher J explained that '[T]here is nothing in the SIA which suggests that there can be a foreclosure of the points which the state may raise as to the applicability of the immunity afforded by the SIA by reason of what may have occurred in front of an arbitral tribunal.
+19 Of particular relevance, in that case, was the fact that, under the SIA, a state enjoys immunity unless one of the exceptions applies, and also that state immunity issues must be considered by the court of its own motion even if not raised by the defendant state.
+The Judge noted, however, that a state party could by its clear conduct in the underlying arbitration waive its immunity 'not just for the purposes of the arbitration but for wider purposes including any subsequent issues as to state immunity before a national court'.
 On the particular facts, there was no such clear conduct.
-That being the case, Ukraine's claim to immunity was rejected based on the Court's interpretation of the arbitration provisions of the relevant Ukraine-Russia BIT construed against Ukraine's jurisdictional objections.22
+That being the case, Ukraine's claim to immunity was rejected based on the Court's interpretation of the arbitration provisions of the relevant Ukraine-Russia BIT construed against Ukraine's jurisdictional objections.20

-Both the ISL and Border Timbers cases considered not only section 2 of the SIA on submission, but also s 9(1) of the SIA and the meaning of the words "agree[ment] in writing to submit a dispute which has arisen, or may arise, to arbitration".
-In ISL the Court (Fraser J) refused Spain's application to set aside a without notice order by which an ICSID arbitration award obtained by the claimants had been registered under the 1966 Investment Disputes Act.
-The court considered itself obliged to give effect to the UK's obligations under the ICSID Convention and to apply the provisions of the 1966 Investment Disputes Act.
-As a result, Spain was not immune; Article 26 of the Energy Charter Treaty, incorporating the provisions of the ICSID Convention, constituted a prior written agreement to arbitrate for the purposes of section 9 of the SIA.
-23
+Both the ISL and Border Timbers cases considered not only section 2 of the SIA on submission but also section 9(1) of the SIA and the meaning of the words 'agree[ment] in writing to submit a dispute which has arisen, or may arise, to arbitration'.
+In ISL, the Court (Fraser J) refused Spain's application to set aside a without-notice order by which an ICSID arbitration award obtained by the claimants had been registered under the 1966 Investment Disputes Act.
+The Court considered itself obliged to give effect to the UK's obligations under the ICSID Convention and to apply the provisions of the 1966 Investment Disputes Act.
+As a result, Spain was not immune; article 26 of the Energy Charter Treaty, incorporating the provisions of the ICSID Convention, constituted a prior written agreement to arbitrate for the purposes of section 9 of the SIA.21

-Mrs Justice Dias in Border Timbers disagreed.
+Dias J in Border Timbers disagreed.
 The critical issue was whether, for the purposes of determining the applicability of the exception in section 9 of the SIA, the English court was bound by the ICSID tribunal's (and the ICSID annulment committee's) determination as regards jurisdiction.
-She found it was not and that, in applying section 9 of the SIA, an English court must be independently satisfied that there was an agreement to submit the particular dispute to arbitration, and that this is so whether or not any particular points were argued in the arbitration.24
+She found it was not and that, in applying section 9 of the SIA, an English court must be independently satisfied that there was an agreement to submit the particular dispute